-courses there will be a final examination, a mid-year examination tests, at assigned times (v.
+In full courses there will be a final examination, a mid-year examination, and two tests, at assigned times (v.
 Academic Calendar for times).

-The examination and test, together with assignments, etc., will of the total mark in each subject.
-However, assignments, exceed 20% of this total.
-A student whose record of assignments is considered unsatisfactory may be debarred from written assignments in that course.
+The first-term examination and test, together with assignments, etc., will be worth $40\,\%$ of the total mark in each subject.
+However, assignments, etc., will not exceed $20\,\%$ of this total.
+A student whose record of assignments in a course is considered unsatisfactory may be debarred from writing the examinations in that course.